TheBricktop/Sprytile-5.25-3.2-fix/readme.md

 ### Acknowledgments:

 The bulk of Blender 2.8 porting work by was done by [Yonnji](https://github.com/Yonnji) and [ologon](https://github.com/ologon), with additional contributions by [brandy92](https://github.com/brandy92)

+Updated to the ithcio version 5.25
+Fixes from  @ajbaldocchi to make it work with the newest blender ( 3.2 testing )